Providing convenience APIs

 MapServer is server software which is able to expose datasets through various APIs.
 Examples of similar software are QGIS server, ArcGIS Server, GeoServer and pygeoapi.

-We’ve selected mapserver for this training, because of its robustness and low resource consumption.
+We’ve selected MapServer for this training, because of its robustness, ease of configuration and low resource consumption.
 MapServer is configured using a configuration file: called the mapfile.
-The mapfile defines metadata for the dataset and how users interact with the dataset, mainly the colour scheme (legend) to draw a map of the dataset.
+The mapfile defines metadata for the dataset and how users interact with the dataset, mainly the colour scheme (legend) to draw a map of a dataset.

 • Users find a dataset in a catalogue